Perturbing Isoradial Triangulations: Continuum limits of curvature anomalies: an example

-In this appendix we present an example of an isoradial Delaunay graph $\uG_\mathrm{cr}$ for which the chord-to-chord $\Bbb{A}^{\mathrm{ch}\times\mathrm{ch}}$ and edge-to-chord $\Bbb{A}^{\mathrm{ed}\times\mathrm{ch}}$ anomalous terms of the associated conformal Laplacian (as explained in formulae \ref{chord2chord} and \ref{chord2edge} of Section \ref{ssConfLApDEl}) have well-defined, non-trivial $\ell \rightarrow \infty$ scaling limits.
-Unlike the continuum limits addressed in Corollary \ref{finalOPElike1}, the anomalous limit values computed in Claim \ref{continuum-limits-anomalies} of this section reflect features of the underlying geometry of the initial critical graph $\uG_\mathrm{cr}$ --- specifically the choice of fundamental quadrilateral $\mathcal{Q}$ used to construct $\uG_\mathrm{cr}$.
+In this appendix we present an example of an isoradial Delaunay graph $\uG_\mathrm{cr}$ for which the anomalous terms of the associated conformal Laplacian $\Deltaconf$ (as defined in formulae \ref{var-anomalous} and examined in equations \ref{chord2chord}, and \ref{chord2edge} of Section \ref{ssConfLApDEl}) have well-defined, non-trivial $\ell \rightarrow \infty$ scaling limits.
+Unlike the continuum limits addressed in Corollary \ref{finalOPElike1}, the limit values of the anomalous edge-to-chord, chord-to-edge, and chord-to-chord terms computed in Proposition \ref{continuum-limits-anomalies} of this section reflect features of the underlying geometry of the initial critical graph $\uG_\mathrm{cr}$, specifically the choice of fundamental quadrilateral $\mathcal{Q}$ used to construct $\uG_\mathrm{cr}$.
+See Figure \ref{CyclicQuadTiling}.
+We emphasize that this is a very specific example; for ``generic'' isoradial Delaunay graph $\uG_\mathrm{cr}$, no such continuum limit exist.